wellsaid-labs/tts-evaluation/docs/CREATE_DATASET.md

 the script the voice actor read.
 The audio files can be in any audio format that's compatible with `ffmpeg`.
 Lastly, there should be one script per audio file, similarly named.

 Aside from that, for this dataset to be useful, it must be consistent.
-The model will be a reflection of the dataset.
+The TTS will be a reflection of the dataset.
 For example, here are a couple of consistencies you should watch out for: